-We notice that (1.4) has been tackled in [16, 17] by means of fixed point techniques to prove existence and uniqueness results.
-More precisely, in [16] the authors study (1.4) for d=2 and obtain short time existence and uniqueness, establishing the global-in-time existence for a specific class of initial data, while in [17] they prove short-time existence of a smooth solution and uniqueness for d=3 (with the bulk contribution given by a forcing term, which also include the elastic setting).
+We notice that (1.4) has been tackled in [17, 18] by means of fixed point techniques to prove existence and uniqueness results.
+More precisely, in [17] the authors study (1.4) for d = 2and obtain short time existence and uniqueness, establishing the global-in-time existence for a specific class of initial data, while in [18] they prove short-time existence of a smooth solution and uniqueness for d = 3 (with the bulk contribution given by a forcing term, which also include the elastic setting).
 Furthermore, in the absence of elasticity the strategy based on minimizing movements has been extensively used previously in the literature to treat geometric flows of the type (1.1) and (1.2), also in order to establish global-in-time existence.
-Regarding the mean curvature flow, without aiming at a comprehensive description of the results by minimizing movements we just mention here that in [5] the authors obtain global-in-time existence and uniqueness for the anisotropic crystalline mean curvature flow in all dimensions for arbitrary (possibly unbounded) initial sets and for the natural mobility, while in [25] global-in-time existence of the flat solutions for a mean curvature flow with volume preserving is established.
+Regarding the mean curvature flow, without aiming at a comprehensive description of the results by minimizing movements we just mention here that in [5, 6] the authors obtain global-in-time existence and uniqueness for anisotropic and crystalline mean curvature flows in all dimensions also for arbitrary (possibly unbounded) initial sets and for the natural mobility, while in [26, 31] global-in-time existence of the flat solutions for a mean curvature flow with volume preserving is established.

-Regarding the literature results for the Equations (1.3) and (1.4) carried out by minimizing movements in the presence of elasticity we refer to [13, 14, 32] where the setting of evolving graphs is considered under an extra perturbative regularization term added to the equations.
-More precisely, in [13, 14, 32] admissible film profiles are constrained to be parametrizable as graph $\Gamma_h$ of functions $h: Q \times [0,T] \to [0,+\infty)$ measuring the thickness of the film, where $Q:=(0,\ell)^{d-1}$ and [0,T] relate, for given $\ell>0$ and a time T>0, to the spatial and the temporal variable, respectively.
-Furthermore, in [13, 14, 32] a regularization term is added on the basis of the argumentation already present in [2, 23, 24] to overcome the fact that Equations (1.3) and (1.4) are backward parabolic in the presence of highly anisotropic non-convex surface tension $\psi$ , making the related Cauchy problem ill-posed.
+Regarding the literature results for the Equations (1.3) and (1.4) carried out by minimizing movements in the presence of elasticity we refer to [14, 15, 34] where the setting of evolving graphs is considered under an extra perturbative regularization term added to the equations.
+More precisely, in [14, 15, 34] admissible film profiles are constrained to be parametrizable as graph $\Gamma_h$ of functions $h: Q \times [0, T] \rightarrow [0, +\infty)$ measuring the thickness of the film, where $Q := (0, \ell)^{d-1}$ and [0, T] relate, for given $\ell > 0$ and a time T > 0, to the spatial and the temporal variable, respectively.
+Furthermore, in [14, 15, 34] a regularization term is added on the basis of the argumentation already present in [2, 24, 25] to overcome the fact that Equations (1.3) and (1.4) are backward parabolic in the presence of highly anisotropic nonconvex surface tension $\psi$ , making the related Cauchy problem ill-posed.
 By adding such regularization term Equations (1.3) and (1.4) become respectively, where $\varepsilon > 0$ and R is a function depending on the principal curvatures $k_1, k_2$ of $\Gamma_h$ .
-By defining R (also on the basis of [10]) as
+By defining R (also on the basis of [11]) as